drenting/VU-thesis-2023/README.md

 4. run train-test-split.py to split IHC into train and test

-4. run preprocessing.py on all the datasets
+4. run preprocessing.py on all the datasets.
+For example: python irony/train.tsv text irony/train.tsv

 5. ready to run the notebooks!